You are using an outdated browser. Please upgrade your browser to improve your experience.

 3. What's the difference between a lifetime mortgage and a residential mortgage?

 A residential mortgage is a type of mortgage that most people will be familiar with.
 It’s the type of loan you take out to help you buy your home.
-A lifetime mortgage is different, as it's a loan you can only take out once you are a homeowner.
+A lifetime mortgage is a different type of mortgage loan that you can only take out once you are a homeowner over the age of 55.

 Here are some of the key differences between a lifetime mortgage and a residential mortgage: